symfoni/symfoni-monorepo/packages/hardhat-react/README.md

 }
 ```

-If the Hardhatcontext successfully connected to a provider in your frontend (web3modal or Hardhat node) and
+If the Hardhat context successfully connected to a provider in your frontend (web3modal or Hardhat node) and

 - hardhat-deploy **deployed** an instance of your contract.
 The **ContractContext.instance** property will be initiated.
 Here you have access to all functions, events, and so on.
 - the provider has Sing functionality.
 The **ContractContext.factory** will be available, and you can deploy a contract or connect to other instances.